maelyg/ONTViSc-hands-on-training/README.md

 ```

 ## Example of amplicon data derived using 5' and 3' RACE
-**Sample MT483** 5'and 3' RACE sequencing reactions are ~5000 bp amplicon products which were sequenced using a ligation method to amplify a novel genome identified using sRNASeq.
+For **sample MT483**, 5'and 3' RACE sequencing reactions were derived using a ligation method to amplify overalpping products which cover the full length of a novel genome identified using sRNASeq.
 The genome size is predicted to be ~7000 bp.
+Guided by the sequences recovered using sRNASeq, specific primers were used in each RACE which are ~5000 bp products.
-For this example, we want to run porechop_abi so it detects and remove the 5' and 3' RACE adapters so we select --adapter_trimming.
+For this example, we want to run porechop_abi so it detects and removes the 5' and 3' RACE adapters so we select --adapter_trimming.
 Using the --final_primer_check option, a final primer check will be performed after the de novo assembly step to check for the presence of any residual universal RACE primers at the end of the assembled contigs.

 ```